LordFreezer/MapsFX-A-Solution-To-Wheelchair-Navigation/README.md

 <p class=MsoNormal style='margin-top:12.0pt;margin-right:0in;margin-bottom:
 12.0pt;margin-left:0in'>Once the button is pressed, Google Maps/Routes will navigate the user to the nearest station.
-This will rely heavily on Google’s navigation within the functions provided by the API. <o:p></o:p></p>
+This will rely heavily on GoogleÂ’s navigation within the functions provided by the API. <o:p></o:p></p>

 <p class=MsoNormal style='margin-top:12.0pt;margin-right:0in;margin-bottom: